Jamarion Wilcox

-Jamarion Wilcox is an American college football running back for the Kentucky Wildcats.
+Jamarion Wilcox is an American former football running back.
+He played college football for the Kentucky Wildcats.

-High school career
+Early life

 Wilcox attended South Paulding High School in Douglasville, Georgia.
 As a senior, he rushed for 2,059 yards and 29 touchdowns.
 He finished his high school career rushing for 4,119 yards and 58 total touchdowns.
 A four-star recruit, Wilcox committed to play college football at the University of Kentucky over offers from Auburn, Clemson, and Ohio State.

 College career

 Wilcox redshirted in 2023, before competing for the starting running back job the following year.
 Against Ohio, he rushed for 82 yards on eight carries.
-Against Tennessee, he rushed for then career-high 102 yards.
+Against Tennessee, Wilcox rushed for then career-high 102 yards.
+Prior to the start of the 2025 season, he was accused of committing sexual assault.
+Wilcox was suspended by the team and was later arrested and charged with first-degree sexual abuse.
+After missing the entire season, he entered the transfer portal.